AxonIQ/reference-guide/axon-framework/monitoring-and-metrics.md

 ### Correlation Data <a id="correlation-data"></a>

-One import aspect in regard to this is tracing a given message.
+One important aspect in regard to this is tracing a given message.
 To that end the framework provides the `CorrelationDataProvider`, as described briefly [here](messaging-concepts/message-intercepting.md).
-This interface and its implementations provide you the means to populate the meta-data of your messages with specific fields, like a 'trace-id', 'correlation-id' or any other field you might be interested in.‌
+This interface and its implementations provide you the means to populate the meta-data of your messages with specific fields, like a 'trace-id', 'correlation-id', or any other field you might be interested in.‌

 For configuring the `MessageOriginProvider` you can do the following: